kwstat/nipals/cran_comments.md

-# nipals 0.6
+# nipals 0.7

-This release fixes the 'Additional issues' showing on CRAN test pages.
+This is a resubmission.
+Thanks to Uwe Ligges for patiently explaining the 'Additional issues' caused by --noLD.
+I fixed the problem and verified the fix via the Rhub platform "debian-gcc-devel-nold".

 ## Test environments

-* local: Windows 10, R 3.6.1
+* local: Windows 10, R 3.6.2
-* R-hub
+* Rhub: Debian Linux, R-devel, GCC, no long double
-* Win-builder R-release 3.6.2
+* Win-builder: R-release, version 3.6.2 (2019-12-12)
-* Win-builder R-devel
+* Win-builder: R-devel ATC

 ## Rcmd check results